-- BRING YOUR OWN SUPPLY OF PERSCRIPTION MEDICINES & TOILETRIES: There are very few pharmacies in the islands, and you'll need plenty of sunscreen.
+- PRESCRIPTION MEDICINES & TOILETRIES: There are very few pharmacies in the islands, so bring your own medicines and toiletries.
+You'll also need plenty of sunscreen.

 - GETTING AROUND: There is ferry service from Mahe to Praslin and Le Digue.
 You have to take an excursion or charter a boat to other islands.
 Mahe and Praslin have inter-island bus service.
 A few taxis are available on Mahe, Praslin and La Digue.
 Agree on the fare before entering.
 Car rentals are available on Mahe and Praslin but rates are high and breakdowns can be frequent due to the lack of spare parts.